What does it take to succeed in heritage retail? We spoke to Natural History Museum buyer Ben Gibson to find out what helps them to boost sales.

 Interior of the Natural History Museum

 The heritage sector has had to navigate many challenges since emerging from the pandemic, including reduced visitor numbers, soaring energy costs, and staff shortages.
-But there exists opportunity too, especially with a slight increase in global tourism forecast for 2023*.
-When footfall increases, innovative retail can play a vital role in supporting museums and galleries to get back on their feet.
+But there exists opportunity too.

 “Museum retail is no longer just about a pencil, a rubber and a key ring,” says Ben Gibson, Core Range Buyer for the Natural History Museum.
 “People want to buy something that they associate with their visit and are now looking for something more ‘gifty’.
 We’ve tried very hard to make our shop an extension of the museum, a seamless part of your visit.”